lutzb91/espirrigation/README.md

 [![Build Status](https://travis-ci.org/lutzb91/espirrigation.svg?branch=master)](https://travis-ci.org/lutzb91/espirrigation)

+## Description
+EspIrrigation is a irrigation controller based on the [Homie-Framework](https://github.com/homieiot/homie-esp8266).
+It can control up to 16 valves in either auto or manual mode.
+In manual mode the valves can be opened individually and in auto mode the valves open in a specific order.
+The durations of each valve can be programmed and are also available after power loss as they are stored in the EEPROM of the ESP8266.

 ## Nodes
 EspIrrigation provides the following nodes as ranges from `1` to `NUM_VALVES`. `n` is the corresponding valve.